AndreasSchachner/AndreasSchachner.github.io/_research_avenues/datasciencefundphys.md

 <div style="width: 750px;">
    <p align="justify">
     A key objective of my future work is to develop a systematic framework to constructing string vacua utilising the impressive machinary of <i>Artificial Intelligene</i> (AI) and <i>Data Science</i> (DS) techniques.

-    Building upon that, I explore the effectiveness of such strategies in revealing universal correlations among UV parameters characterising the local structure in the landscape.
+In particular, I explore the effectiveness of multiple search strategies in revealing universal correlations among UV parameters characterising the local structure in the landscape.
 Recall that, since in String Theory the value of couplings is set by vacuum expectation values of fields, these are highly non-trivial and much sought-after insights.
 Moreover, combinations of supervised and unsupervised <i>Machine Learning</i> (ML) methods are prerequisites to determine boundaries of physical parameter spaces which is particularly attractive in the context of the landscape-swampland program.

     </p>
 </div>